| || || |

 Because: They are crazy cheap!
 And they are crazy small!
 And they are crazy efficient!

-They will of course be producing a lot of high frequency noise, but who says you must not filter it away?
+They will of course be producing a lot of high frequency noise, but who says you must not filter it clean?

 Of course you must!
 And let me show you how: